 Should you buy it?

 Yes.
-Though expensive for what you get, the HT-S400 is still a great way to improve your TV sound.
+Though expensive for what you get, theis still a great way to improve your TV sound.
 Owners of Sony Bravia TVs or other models with A2DP Bluetooth who want a wireless connection to their soundbar might have an additional reason to buy it, but we caution that this might reduce sound quality considerably.

 - Sony’s latest Dolby Atmos soundbar is smart, modular, and one of its most affordable

 - Sony’s HT-A5000 Dolby Atmos soundbar takes aim at Sonos and Bose